ChristianGrete/exit-process-with-error/README.md

 ## Contributing

-If you want to contribute as a developer, see the [contribution guidelines](CONTRIBUTING.md) on how to get involved with this project.
+If you want to contribute as a developer, see the [contribution guidelines][repository-contribution-guidelines-url] on how to get involved with this project.

 ## License

-This software is licensed under [MIT License](LICENSE.md).
+This software is licensed under [MIT License][repository-license-url].

 ---